Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.35 degrees Kelvin in August 2025, compared to 1.40 in the previous month.
+In oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.63 degrees Kelvin in November 2025, versus 1.56 in October 2025.

 Sample.
-There are 2,108 data points overall in the monthly series shown in the plot above.
-The time period covered by the series is from January 1850 to August 2025.
+There are 2,111 records overall in the monthly time series presented in the chart above.
+The series covers the span of time stretching from January 1850 to November 2025.

 History.
-Take a look at some simple statistics calculated on the full sample: the anomaly had a mean of -0.02 degrees Kelvin; it recorded its highest level of 1.89 in August 2014; it reached a minimum of -1.61 in June 1918.
+Here's a snapshot of a few summary statistics calculated on the full sample: the anomaly had a mean value of -0.02 degrees Kelvin; it hit a trough of -1.61 in June 1918; it reached a maximum of 1.89 in August 2014.

 Latest values